RMCox/Portfolio/README.md

 * Pre-processed the audio files using functions to pad and crop
 * Extracted key features of the Audio using the Librosa package, e.g. spectral bandwidth
 * Outlier detection to reveal and remove corrupted files
+* for interest, compared musical genres using cosine similarity, created a function to identify similar songs (resulted in tracks by the same artist)

 **Convolutional Neural Network**
 * Converted audio files to Mel-Spectograms for visual representation